LokeshVemula/labutils/tools/collect_amd_gpu_inventory/README.md

 #Have all the systems in a file called hosts.txt

-#Use this to download or get the script: wget https://raw.githubusercontent.com/LokeshVemula/labutils/main/tools/collect_amd_gpu_inventory/collect_amd_gpus_paraniko.py -O ssh_which_cred_works.sh
+#Use this to download or get the script: wget https://raw.githubusercontent.com/LokeshVemula/labutils/main/tools/collect_amd_gpu_inventory/collect_amd_gpus_paramiko.py -O collect_amd_gpus_paramiko.py

 #Run the following to make the downloaded script to executable